MusicDin/lxd/doc/reference/storage_drivers.md

 [^3]: Only for volumes of type `block`.
 [^4]: Requires {config:option}`storage-zfs-volume-conf:zfs.delegate` to be enabled.
 [^5]: % Include content from [storage_dir.md](storage_dir.md)
+[^6]: The optimized refresh works only on the single PureStorage array that is used by single LXD host or cluster.

       ```{include} storage_dir.md
          :start-after: <!-- Include start dir quotas -->